TalkingQuickly/talkingquickly.github.io/_posts/2024-02-07-integrations.md

 1. “Iframing”  Is a way to define a rectangular area of a webpage or web app and have another webpage or web app appear in that rectangular box.
 This can work as an approach where your goal is “I want someone to access a different system from within the first system without needing to change pages”.
 There’s no deep UI integration here, it just saves people going to a different page or screen.
 2. Single Sign On allows you to have users click on a link to another piece of software and be automatically signed in rather than having to login manually.
 This can have an extremely positive impact on engagement as people drop off surprisingly heavily when asked to login.
 If all systems are white labelled this can lead to a near seamless experience if the goal is simply to make moving between systems easier.

-Importantly neither white labelling nor SSO are bad solutions, it’s just important to be very clear what you’re getting when discussing a UI integration because there’s far more variability in what this could mean than there is for data integrations.
+Importantly both iframeing and SSO can be good solutions, it’s just important to be clear what you’re getting when discussing a UI integration because there’s far more variability in what this could mean than there is for data integrations.

 It’s an unfortunate truth that deep UI integration between multiple systems remains a largely unsolved problem in software.
 It’s a technically hard problem and it’s not for lack of trying that it hasn’t been solved in the industry.